icprog/sw_sncn_motorcontrol_ethercat_kit/doc_hw_quickstart/hw_quickstart.rst

 **Slave application side**

    #.
 Open the Synapticon > SOMANET folder and click on the ``SOMANET etherCAT Slave Application`` item in the xSOFTip Explorer.
 Detailed information about the module is displayed in the Developer Column on the right of the window.
    #.
-Double-click the ``SOMANET etherCAT Slave Application`` in xSOFTip Explorer. xTIMEcomposer prompts you to import the module.
+Double-click the ``SOMANET EtherCAT Slave Application`` in xSOFTip Explorer. xTIMEcomposer prompts you to import the module.
    #.
 Click Finish. xTIMEcomposer imports the software including all its dependencies, and the software is added to a new project.
    #.
 Select the ``app_demo_slave_ethercat_motorcontrol`` item in the Project Explorer, and then click Project > Build Project (Hammer) button to build the project.
 The build progress is displayed in the xTIMEcomposer Console.
 When the application has been built, the compiled binary is added to the app_sncn_motorctrl_profile/bin folder.
    #.
 Click Run > Run Configurations, and double-click xCORE Application.